Lake Sundance Rules and Regulations

 - There is no limit on perch - all perch must be kept.
 Perch are great eating but have stunted.
 They eat the same natural food in the lake as the trout so “kill a perch and feed a trout”!
 Please note there are Provincial Laws that may prohibit the transportation of perch over a certain number.
 Live transportation of any fish species in Alberta is strictly prohibited.
 If you have a significant number please record the number and request a Bill of Lading from the office.

-- Killing and removing any PROHIBITED SPECIES will result in a penalty of:
+- Poaching, which refers to the killing and removing of any PROHIBITED SPECIES, will result in a penalty of:

 - First Offense - 1 year household fishing ban

 - Second Offense - lifetime household fishing ban

 - Please report any observed incidence of over-fishing or theft of fish to the office immediately at 403-256-4728.
 Trout cost $5-$40 each depending upon size.
 Each household contributes about $4 to stocking.
 Observed behavior such as taking fish out by others, hiding in clothing, pails or bags will be penalized fully.
 Please help protect your recreational fishing resource from abuse.

 - Remember to help each other have fun.Share fishing secrets.Help kids catch their first fish!

 •Members may bring in guests to scuba dive providing all divers are open water certified.